marcoheinisch/oc-process-discovery/README.md

 ## Usage
 ### Extraction from SAP (Marco)
 ### Dataset management (upload, download, delete) (Pedro)

+In the data management page, you are given the possibility to either extract logs from the SAP or to upload them from your local file system.

+To do this the first way, simply click on the button "EXTRACT FROM SAP".
+A message should then appear on your screen, below the extraction button, telling you if the extraction was successful or not.
+Beside this button, you may notice that there is also another one, where "CONFIG" is written.
+Its main function is to allow you to configure all SAP connection parameters, which are: user, passwd, ashost, saprouter, msserv, sysid, group, client, lang and trace.
+If you want you update one of those parameters, simply click on this button.
+A modal will then appear, where a drop-down menu with all the parameters is given.
+Choose the parameter you want to update, enter its new value, and then save your changes.
+A message should also appear under the "SAVE" button, telling you which parameter has been successfully updated.

+If, instead of uploading logs from the SAP, you want to upload them from your own local file system, simply click on the button "Upload .jsonocel files".
+Your local file system should then pop up, enabling you to upload any desired file.
+Please note, however, that only .jsonocel files are accepted.

+All your extracted and/or uploaded files should be visible in the section "View and select file for analysis".
+There, you will have not only the possibility of selecting specific files to be deleted, but also to be downloaded.
+All files will then be ready to be filtered, as we will see now thoroughly in the next section.

 ### Filtering datasets (Kacper)
 ### Analysis